 Journalists are always looking for dramatic stories.
-If you've been in an extreme situation or come close to death, or have any other gripping or extraordinary tales to tell about your life, why not get paid and have it published?
+If you've been in an extreme situation, come close to death or have any other gripping or extraordinary tales to tell about your life, why not get paid and have it published?
 Even amusing photos can earn good cash prizes in some magazines.

 Recycle old printer cartridges for cash

-Printer cartridges are expensive, sometimes even more expensive than the printers themselves.
+Printer cartridges are expensive, sometimes even more costly than the printers themselves.
 So, next time one runs out, offset the cost of a new one by recycling the empty one for cash, or Tesco Clubcard points.

-There are lots of recycling sites out there, so do a bit of research to find out which are the best payers for your cartridges - some pay as much as £2 per cartridge, though it's usually much less.
+There are lots of recycling sites out there, so do a bit of research to find out which are the best payers for your cartridges some pay as much as £2 per cartridge, though it's usually much less.
 Try Cash For Cartridges, Recycle Ink Cartridges and Infotone.

 Though some recycling sites will take your empty cartridges, they may only pay for certain ones, so check feedback and compare prices.
-There are lots of suggestions in the forum.

 Read more about Tesco Clubcard: There's more on maximising Tesco Clubcard points in the Boost Tesco Points guide.